Program in Brief:

 Rising sophomores, juniors and seniors who are in good social and academic (2.5 GPA) standing may apply.

-In addition to a tour of Maastricht, the program includes a study trip to European Union institutions in Brussels and a visit to a large corporation in the Benelux region.
+In addition to a tour of Maastricht, the program includes a study trip to European Union institutions in Brussels and a visit to a large corporation in the Benelux region; or to the Hague and NATO headquarters.
 Students will have the opportunity to explore central Europe on the weekends.